carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 {: .challenge}

-The results of this study, raw sequences and metadata, have been submitted to the NCBI Sequence Read Archive (SRA), and are stored in the BioProject [PRJEB22811](https://www.ncbi.nlm.nih.gov/sra/?term=PRJEB22811).Here is how an entry of this BioProject looks like:
+The results of this study, raw sequences and metadata, have been submitted to the NCBI Sequence Read Archive (SRA), and are stored in the BioProject [PRJEB22811](https://www.ncbi.nlm.nih.gov/sra/?term=PRJEB22811).
+Here is how an entry of this BioProject looks like:

 | Column           | Description                                |
 |------------------|--------------------------------------------|